 Cohorts and Physical Distancing Cohorts will be used for Kindergarten to Grade 6 to reduce potential exposure in students not yet eligible for vaccination.
 Schools will manage the flow of people in common areas.
-Masks Masks are required for all Kindergarten to Grade 12 students, staff, and visitors while indoors and while riding on a school bus.
-Mask breaks can occur with physical distancing, 2 meters to the greatest extent possible.
-Masks can be removed when outside.
+Masks Masks are recommended for all students, staff and visitors.
+Public health officials will continue to monitor closely and will adjust guidance as needed.
+Masks and personal protective equipment will be available to schools for use.
 Fundamentals Staff and students will continue to follow the fundamentals (self-screening, hand hygiene, and staying home when sick).
 Bus Transportation School transportation will return to pre-COVID policies and practices with some additional cleaning requirements.
 Assigned seating will continue.
-Mask use is mandatory.
+Mask use will follow public health recommendations and orders at the time.
 Extra-curricular activities and field trips These will be permitted in accordance with public health guidance and orders.
 Music and band Wind instruments and indoor singing are allowed, while ensuring adequate ventilation and encouraging physical distancing where possible.
 Toys and Manipulatives Sharing toys, manipulatives and shared play centres is permitted, provided good hand hygiene is practiced before and after use.
 Libraries School and classroom libraries are open for use.
 Ensure good hand hygiene before and after use.
 Food Handling/ Service Kitchens and cafeterias will be open.
 Only staff must handle food.
 Prepackaged snacks are preferred.
 Avoid overcrowding and practice good hand hygiene before and after.